xaur/decred-news/journal-template.md

 ### Bison Relay

-_[Bison Relay](https://github.com/companyzero/bisonrelay) is the new peer-to-peer social media platform with strong protections against censorship, surveillance, and advertising, powered by Decred LN._
+_[Bison Relay](https://github.com/companyzero/bisonrelay) is a new peer-to-peer social media platform with strong protections against censorship, surveillance, and advertising, powered by Decred Lightning Network._

 { _Check these repos:_